Happy National Coming Out Day because being content and comfortable with yourself is something that everyone deserves.

-Happy (if belated) National Coming Out Day because being content and comfortable with yourself is something that everyone deserves.
-I ‘came out’ at a fresh-faced 14, having only just lost my virginity to a girl in my year called Margaret Devaney.
+For the record, I ‘came out’ at a fresh-faced 14, having only just lost my virginity to a girl in my year called Margaret Devaney.

-He clearly made a bit more of an impression on me, as the following morning, as Sarah Kershaw, Lesley Ainscough and I were heading to the shopping centre in Central Milton Keynes, I blurted out “I think I’m going to turn bisexual!”
+He clearly made a bit more of an impression on me, as the following morning, as Sarah Kershaw, Lesley Ainscough and I were heading to our Saturday sojourn at the local shopping centre in Central Milton Keynes, I blurted out “I think I’m going to turn bisexual!”

 It’s no overstatement to say I was the most infamous person in the entire school.
 And I suppose a certain Tanya Ferrary going around plastering photocopies of her polaroid of Andy and me cavorting on the floor of said nightclub probably didn’t help either.

 Rough with the smooth, rough with the rough.